CMU-313/fall22-hw3-cats/docs-core/src/main/java/com/sismics/docs/README.md

 ## Usage and Testing

 To use this feature, log into Teedy.
-Go to the document page.
+Go to the documents page and select which document to review.
+Click on the reviews tab to view all the current reviews completed.

-Add your scores for a specific document and click the Add button.
-To delete, click the delete symbol.
+To add a review, add your scores for a specific document, type in the scores in their respective form boxes, and click the add button.
+To delete, click the delete button for a review that you added.